v-9x/zvxvx/README.md

-- 👋 Hi, I’m Greg.
+- username origin: 咲き残る [saki-no-koru] n. japanese word to mean late bloomer. as a person in their mid-30's learning to become a developer, i found this to be apropos.
-- 👀 Currently learning full stack development through a variety of resources.
-Actively looking for front end projects to collab on!
+- Currently learning full stack development through a variety of resources.
+Also, looking for projects on github to test my abilities.